joagre/ratatoskr/ideas/r.md

 ### Function -- `fn`

-`foo(a, b)` calls the `foo` function with a list of expression arguments separated by commas.
+`foo(a, b)` calls the function `foo` with a list of expression arguments separated by commas.
 These arguments are evaluated from left to right before invoking the function. `foo` can refer to either a named function definition or a variable bound to a function literal.
-Functions in can be overloaded, and their parameters can have default values.
+Functions can be overloaded, and their parameters can have default values.

 Grok this: